-Concepts for Adaptive Learning‘s solution is called the Technology Cascade & Training Program.
-The program gives computer training, a gently used computer and technical support to disadvantaged parents of public school students living in Hamden, Meriden and New Haven.
-The goals of the program are to extend learning beyond the classroom, increase parents’ involvement in their children’s education at home ,and eliminate the technology gap that exists for disadvantaged families.
+Concepts for Adaptive Learning‘s Technology & Computer Training Program provides computer training, and a FREE gently used computer and technical support to households living in Hamden, Meriden and New Haven.
+The goals of the program are:

-Since computers and the Internet have assumed such a central role in our schools, workplaces and homes, computer literacy has become perhaps the most important skill for adults and children alike.
+Computer and digital literacy has become perhaps the most important skill for adults and children alike.
 A working knowledge of computers is the key to accessing advanced educational opportunities and higher paying jobs.

 Components of the program include: